odpi/egeria-docs/site/docs/types/0/0010-Base-Model.md

 ## Anchors classification

 The *Anchors* classification is used internally by the open metadata ecosystem to optimize the lookup of the entity at the root of a cluster of elements that represents a larger object.
-Currently, there is support for objects uniquely "owned" by an entity to store the GUID of that entity along with its type.
+Currently, there is support for objects uniquely "owned" by an entity to store the GUID of that entity along with its type and domain.

+* *anchorGUID* - unique identifier of the anchor.
+* *anchorTypeName* - type name of the anchor.
+* *anchorDomainName* - type name of the anchor's domain.
+This is the super type of the anchor that is one level below *Referenceable*.
+For example, if the anchor is of type *DataSet*, then the domain is *Asset*.
+If the anchor does not inherit from Referenceable, then the type of the anchor is used.

 !!! info "Further information on the use of Anchors"
     * [Anchor Management](/concepts/anchor).